mariodj0/LIFE-wellness-extended_backend/README.md

 - **Privacyr**: Privacy policy page that lets users know how the website deals with personally identifiable information.

 ## Structure
-- `index.html`: The main landing page of the website.
+- `index.php`: The main landing page of the website.
-- `services.html`: Details of the wellness services offered.
+- `services.php`: Details of the wellness services offered.
-- `covid.html`: Dedicated page for COVID-19 resources.
+- `covid.php`: Dedicated page for COVID-19 resources.
-- `contact.html`: Contact and feedback form.
+- `contact.php`: Contact and feedback form.
-- `register.html`: User registration form.
+- `register.php`: User registration form.
-- `privacy.html`: Privacy policy page.
+- `privacy.php`: Privacy policy page.
-- `sitemap.html`: Sitemap of the website.
+- `sitemap.php`: Sitemap of the website.
 - `styles.css`: Stylesheet for the website.
 - `validate.js`: JavaScript file for form validation.